kevinmasson/website/content/posts/2020/ray-tracer-with-webgl-compute.md

 };
 ```

 On the GPU, you can't create an array of array with undefined size.
 Which means that we can't put the 3D points directly in the Mesh object.
-So instead, I put all vertices and triangle indices together in another buffer.
+So instead, I put all vertices and triangle indexes together in another buffer.

-`offset` represents the indice of the first mesh's triangle in the buffer `Triangles` ahd `triangle_count` gives the number of triangles.
+`offset` represents the index of the first mesh's triangle in the buffer `Triangles` ahd `triangle_count` gives the number of triangles.

 The buffer `Triangles` store 3 vertex index for each triangle and the `Vertices` buffer store all 3D points.